stymiee/email-validator/README.md

 The email address is checked against a list of known disposable email address providers which are aggregated from public disposable email address provider lists.
 This requires making HTTP requests to get the lists when validating the address.

-### Best Practices

-1. Keep your validation logic focused and single-purpose
-2. Use the Policy class to make your validator configurable
-3. Handle null domains and invalid emails gracefully
-4. Add appropriate unit tests for your custom validator
-5. Document your validator's requirements and behavior

 ## Support